 Funding codes 13N13360 to 13N13366

 Germany has managed to prevent a number of planned explosive attacks.
 The methods used to detect explosives are crucial to the success of such preventive measures.
-The EVADEX project is developing test methods and materials that will make it possible to compare various trace detection systems directly.
-The aim is that the findings will be used to draw up a DIN Spec for trace detection systems to enable end users to choose the ideal device for their needs.
+The EVADEX project was developing test methods and materials that will make it possible to compare various trace detection systems directly.
+The aim was that the findings will be used to draw up a DIN Spec for trace detection systems to enable end users to choose the ideal device for their needs.

 EVADEX project outline (only available in German)

 Though sewer networks may be hidden from view, they are key components in our utility infrastructure.
 People tend not to be aware of the hazard potential they pose in terms of explosions.
 Leaked petrol, household cleaning agents and waste water that has been stagnant for prolonged periods can create explosive gas mixtures, which can pose a hazard for sewer maintenance staff as well as for others.
 The FIDEX project was therefore working on an autonomous micro flame ionisation detector with the aim of facilitating swifter and more effective detection of hazardous atmospheres in sewer systems.
 The detector could be operated regardless of whether there is an external hydrogen supply since it generates the required hydrogen itself.
 This is intended to make it possible to efficiently monitor previously inaccessible or difficult-to-access areas of sewers.

 FIDEX project outline (only available in German)

 Funding codes 13N13126 to 13N13129